Putin must lose Ukraine war, Nato chief says

 Some 23 out of 30 Nato members have already ratified Finland and Sweden's bid to join Nato in light of Russia's aggression, he noted.

-Turkey has threatened to block the process unless the Nordic nations first extradite 70 Kurdish separatists accused by Ankara of terrorism.
+Turkey has threatened to block the process unless the Nordic nations first extradited 70 Kurdish separatists accused by Ankara of terrorism.
 But Stoltenberg said Finnish and Swedish courts would take that decision on legal rather than political or strategic grounds.

 "The rule of law applies in Finland and Sweden," Stoltenberg told Reuters.